mmfshirokan/filter-by-predicate-inheritance/README.md

 ## Task description ##

+-Develop the [ArrayExtension](ArrayExtension) class with following methods:
-- Implement an `FilterByDigit` method that obtains an array of integers whose elements contain a given digit.
-Place solution in project [Filter by Digit](FilerByDigit).
-The task definition is given in the  XML-comments for this method. _Do not use LINQ queries and delegates_.
+    - a `FilterByDigit` method that obtains an array of integers whose elements contain a given digit;

-- Implement a `FilterByPalindromic` method that takes an array of integers and filters it in such a way that the output will be a new array consisting only of elements that are palindromes.
-Place solution in project [Filter by Digit](FilterByPalindromic). _Do not use LINQ queries and delegates_.
+    - a `FilterByPalindromic` method that takes an array of integers and filters it in such a way that the output will be a new array consisting only of elements that are palindromes.

 - Analyze your solutions: what part of the code can be made reusable and which part can be customizable depending on the specific way of matching the number with a certain _predicate_*?